Troubleshooting a Slow Mac

 Use Activity Monitor To Check The Mac’s Processor (ask CPU)

 The Activity Monitor lets you peek behind the curtain and view an array of details about your Mac’s activity.
 One thing it lets you monitor is the activity of the processor, also known as the central processing unit (CPU).
 You can see a list of all open applications and background processes and see how much of the processor’s attention is being used by each.
 This can help you find if there is an errant application or process that is gumming up the works.
-Read this detailed article from The X Lab about how to use Activity Monitor.
+Read this detailed article about how to use Activity Monitor.

 Leave a Reply